Lekkende

 Lekkende is a manor house and estate located 8 km south of Præstø, Vordingborg Municipality, Denmark.
 The estate was from 1774 to 1993 owned by members of the Raben/Raben-Levetzau family, The main building is from 1838 but was heightened by one storey in 1880.

 History

 Church and crown land

-In the Middle Ages, Lekkende belonged the Bishops of Roskilde.
-The estate comprised around 240 tenant farms in 1370.
+In the Middle Ages, Lekkende belonged to the Bishops of Roskilde.
+In Roskildebispens Jordebog, Ydby Church is mentioned as belonging to the estate.

 During the Reformation, in 1536, Lekkende and all other church land was confiscated by the Crown and alternately placed under the fiefs of Vordingborg and Saltø.
-Ejler Grubbe, Frederick II's manager on the estate, constructed a number of new buildings in 1585.
-In 1660, Frederick II granted al of Vordingborg County to his youngest son, Prince George, for life.
+The lensmandEjler Grubbe constructed a number of new buildings in 1585.
+In 1660, Frederick II granted Lekkende and Beldringe to his youngest son, Prince George, for life.
 After his death in 1708.
-Lekkende reverted to the Crown along with the rest of Vordingborg County.
-In the 1710s, Lekkende was included in the new Vordingborg Cavalry District.
+Lekkende and Beldringe reverted to the Crown along with the rest of Vordingborg County.
+In 1719, Lekkende was included in the new Vordingborg Cavalry District.